ShadowMario/FNF-PsychEngine/README.md

 # Friday Night Funkin' - Psych Engine
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

+## Updated HScript

+This fork slightly changes the logic for what Psych Engine HScript used.
+Before you can get variables without "game.", and now you can also set variables without it as well.

 ## Installation:

 Refer to [the Build Instructions](/docs/BUILDING.md)